grpc/grpc-dotnet/examples/README.md

 ## Certifier

-The certifier example shows how to configure the client and the server to use a client certificate with a gRPC call.
+The certifier shows how to configure the client and the server to use a client certificate with a gRPC call.

+## Worker

+The worker shows how a [worker service](https://devblogs.microsoft.com/aspnet/net-core-workers-as-windows-services/) can use the gRPC client factory to make gRPC calls.